yaroslavgladkov/learning-library/qa-portnov-1-exploring-suggested-questions.md

 # 23 which documents would you refer to when creating test cases?

-## 23.1 i am preparing for an interview on junior software qa engineer position, and need your help with answering a few questions. which documents would you refer to when creating test cases? generate professional detailed explanation
+## 23.1 i am preparing for an interview for a junior software qa engineer position, and need your help with answering a few questions. which documents would you refer to when creating test cases? generate professional detailed explanation

 Here is a detailed explanation of which documents I would refer to when creating test cases as a junior software QA engineer: